Parsl/parsl/docs/userguide/execution.rst

 2. **IPyParallelExecutor**: This executor supports both local and remote execution using a pilot job model.
 The IPythonParallel controller is deployed locally and IPythonParallel engines are deployed to execution nodes.
 IPythonParallel then manages the execution of tasks on connected engines.

+3. **HighThroughputExecutor**: [Alpha] The HighThroughputExecutor is designed as a replacement for the IPyParallelExecutor.
+Implementing hierarchical scheduling and batching, the HighThroughputExecutor delivers higher throughput at higher scale.

+4. **ExtremeScaleExecutor**: [Alpha] The ExtremeScaleExecutor uses `mpi4py <https://mpi4py.readthedocs.io/en/stable/>` to scale over 4000+ nodes.
+This executor is typically used for executing on Supercomputers.

-3. **Swift/TurbineExecutor**: This executor uses the extreme-scale `Turbine <http://swift-lang.org/Swift-T/index.php>`_ model to enable distributed task execution across an MPI environment.
+5. **Swift/TurbineExecutor**: [Deprecated] This executor uses the extreme-scale `Turbine <http://swift-lang.org/Swift-T/index.php>`_ model to enable distributed task execution across an MPI environment.
 This executor is typically used on supercomputers.

 These executors cover a broad range of execution requirements.
 As with other Parsl components there is a standard interface (ParslExecutor) that can be implemented to add support for other executors.

 Blocks
 ------